Sandeep77GT/Resume-Classification-Using-Machine-Learning-Techniques/README.md

-Here is a sample README.md file for your deep learning project based on the uploaded notebook DEEP_LEARNING_PROJECT (1).ipynb.
-You can modify details like project name, dataset, or results as needed:

----

 # Deep Learning Project

 This repository contains a deep learning project implemented in a Jupyter Notebook.
 The project involves building, training, and evaluating a neural network model using Python and deep learning libraries such as TensorFlow or PyTorch.